zotonic/zotonic/doc/ref/filters/filter_pprint.rst

 .. highlight:: django
 .. include:: meta-pprint.rst
+.. seealso:: :ref:`tag-print`

 Pretty print a zotonic value in a template.

 Pretty printing a zotonic value in a template is handy during development.
 It outputs the value of an erlang variable in Html.

 Usage::